avidadearthur/FindASet/README.md

 The current version of this app includes:

-- Register and login feature that allows users to see their best scores
+* Register and login
-- Ranking with other users scores
+* Ranking with other users scores
-- Different playing modes:
+* Different playing modes:
 	.
 Learning
 	.
 Find 10 sets
 	.
 Find all sets

 ## UI activities